- Solicitors For Business

 What are the symptoms of a damaged bladder or ureters?

 There are several symptoms of a damaged bladder that could indicate a more serious medical problem, including:

 - Severe and crippling pain in the pelvic region

 - A considerable loss of body fluids

 - Thick discharge or blood in the urine

 Talk to Us

-If you have suffered damage to the urinary tract or another part of your bladder during a hysterectomy, our specialist solicitors can help you make a claim for compensation.
+If you have suffered damage to the urinary tract or another part of your bladder during a hysterectomy, our specialist solicitors can help you make a claim for compensation, often on a no win, no fee basis.
 Simply give us a call on 0345 872 6666 or request a call back by filling in our online enquiry form.